Best Practices

 Use Typed Errors

-// Good: Specific error handling
+// ✅ Good: Specific error handling with type guards

 try {